adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

 layout: builder.html
 permalink: /hugo-cms/
 description: >-
-  Use CloudCannon as your Hugo CMS to collaborate with your content team to build the world's fastest static sites with Go templates, and manage content with ease!
+  Use CloudCannon as your CMS for Hugo to build the world's fastest static sites with Go templates,  collaborate with your team, and manage content with ease!
 summary: >-
   A Go-based framework for building static sites, with amazing build speed and flexibility.